 The doctors and surgeons with the Spina Bifida Program also provide the same multidisciplinary care for patients as they transition into adulthood.
 This allows your child to see the doctors he or she needs to see by self-referral and by physician referrals.

-All received extra training in order to become specialized in pediatric neurosurgery.
-This is just one reason why the Neurology and Neurosurgery departments at Riley at IU Health are ranked annually on the U.S. News & World Report list of best children’s hospitals.
+All of the care providers in our program have had specialized training in pediatric neurodevelopmental disabilities, physiatry, urology and neurosurgery.
+The Pediatric Neurosurgery and Urology departments at Riley at IU Health are ranked annually on the U.S. News & World Report list of best children's hospitals.

 Our pediatric specialists provide patient- and family-centered care for most related conditions.
 The links below provide more specific information about some, but not all, of the conditions that we treat.

 We have curated relevant resources from other websites and provided links with brief descriptions of the information that is available.

 We provide multispecialty care for a number of conditions.
 Below are links to our related programs.

 We provide multispecialty care for a number of conditions.
 Below are links to our related departments.

 For Health Professionals